Understanding the Importance of Business Process Management (Part Two)

 Key: Business Process Reengineering And Change Management Is a Journey

 Most organizations would agree that in today’s hyper-paced environment that they don’t have time to get it right, so whatever they do will have to be subject to adjustment as the organization learns from the marketplace.
-And, no matter what the organization does and how right it might be, it will be short-lived and ultimately subject to change in the near future.
+And, no matter what the organization does and how right it might be, it will be short-lived and ultimately be subject to change soon.
 Current market conditions and technological advancements mean that process must be managed, even when they aren’t undergoing radical change.
 Without proper business process management and ownership, ongoing measurement, appropriate benchmarking, and constant attention to stakeholders across the organizational spectrum, the organization is bound to fall behind through simple attrition.

 Doing something small now and learning are more valuable than getting a bigger process more perfect later.
 Building learning feedback and knowledge distribution into business process reengineering activities is mandatory.
 Designing for change is essential.
 Acting fast in a highly technologically disruptive environment is not a risky strategy if the organization is adequately prepared to pay attention to the process change outcomes and can adjust accordingly.